songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >If you have to be rude to get your point across, maybe do more research on your point and come back with a better argument?

-### The Dash Guy's actions are not representative of the Dash community
+### TDG's actions are not representative of the Dash community

 Some comments from the reddit.com/DashPay community condemning his behaviour: